yolk/valvat/README.md

 To verify the syntax of a vat number:

+    Valvat.new("DE345789003").valid?
+    => true or false

+To check if the given vat number exists via the VIES web service:

+    Valvat.new("DE345789003").exists?
+    => true or false or nil

+Keep in mind that the VIES web service might be offline at some time for some countries.
+If this happens `Valvat::Lookup.validate` returns `nil`.

+Visit [http://ec.europa.eu/taxation_customs/vies/viesspec.do](http://ec.europa.eu/taxation_customs/vies/viesspec.do) for more accurate information at what time the service for a specific country will be down.

+It is also possible to bypass initializing a Valvat instance and check the syntax of a var number string directly with:

     Valvat::Syntax.validate("DE345789003")
     => true or false

-To check if the given vat number exists:
+Or to lookup a vat number string directly via VIES web service:

     Valvat::Lookup.validate("DE345789003")
     => true or false or nil

-Keep in mind that the VIES webservice might be offline at some time for some countries.
-If this happens `Valvat::Lookup.validate` returns `nil`.

-Visit [http://ec.europa.eu/taxation_customs/vies/viesspec.do](http://ec.europa.eu/taxation_customs/vies/viesspec.do) for more accurate information at what time the service for a specific country will be down.

 ### ActiveModel/Rails3 Usage